Defy Film Festival in Nashville, TN

 Defy has three objectives: Bring great films to Nashville, pair them with engaged audiences in an experience that fosters conversations about pushing boundaries in filmmaking.
 That’s what great art does -- it connects and creates beyond the screen and continues to inspire long after the audience leaves.

-Stay tuned for ticket details.
-For festival schedule and more information about the films visit defyfilmfestival.com and follow the conversation online using #DefyFF.
+For more information visit defyfilmfestival.com and follow the conversation online using #DefyFF.